 1 - Use good quality fresh milk.
 I used Buffalo milk for the first time which yielded a slightly creamier & white colored Paneer.

-2 – Either yoghurt, lemon juice or vinegar can be used to curdle the milk.
+2 - Either yoghurt, lemon juice or vinegar can be used to curdle the milk.
 If yoghurt is used, then it should be fresh.
-Its best to add 1 tsp at a time to see when the milk curdles.
-If the milk has not curdled, then another tsp needs to be used.
+Its best to add 1 teaspoon at a time to see when the milk curdles.
+If the milk has not curdled, then another teaspoon needs to be used.
 The milk will completely curdle when the water turns a light green/yellow color.

 3 - Remove immediately & drain once the milk has curdled otherwise if the milk is overcooked, it will lead to a hard Paneer.